oiivantsov/metropolia-coding-marathon-2/selfAssessmentFrontend.md

 3. **Modularity**: Encapsulating the protection logic in a reusable component simplifies routing and improves code maintainability.

 ## **Summary**
-Through these fixes, I improved the reliability and user experience of the application:
+Through these fixes, we improved the reliability and user experience of the application:

 - Resolved a critical backend/frontend mismatch by implementing the missing backend endpoint for fetching jobs by ID.
 - Enhanced the security and usability of protected routes by redirecting unauthorized users to the login page with a clean and reusable `ProtectedRoute` component.

-Both solutions reflect my ability to debug effectively, coordinate between backend and frontend, and design modular, maintainable code.
+Both solutions reflect our ability to debug effectively, coordinate between backend and frontend, and design modular, maintainable code.